lukso-network/LIPs/LSPs/LSP-14-Ownable2Step.md

 <br>

-- If the new owner is a contract that supports LSP1 interface, SHOULD call the new owner's [`universalReceiver(...)`] function with the parameters below:
+- If the new owner is a contract that supports LSP1 interface, it SHOULD call the new owner's [`universalReceiver(...)`] function with the parameters below:

     - `typeId`: `0x0cfc51aec37c55a4d0b10000e32c7debcb817925ba4883fdbfc52797187f28f7`
     - `data`: TBD